 - Social work

 - Courses which involve assessments by the Professional, Statutory and Regulatory Body (PSRB) and/or critical work in January which cannot be postponed.
 Your university will let you know if this applies to you.

 What are the travel restrictions?

-From 4am on 18 January, if you intend to travel to England, Scotland, or Wales, including UK nationals returning home from travel abroad, you must provide evidence of a negative COVID-19 test result taken up to 3 days before departure.
-If you do not comply (and you do not have a valid exemption) your airline or carrier may refuse you boarding and/or you may be fined on arrival.
-All other current entry requirements and restrictions continue to apply.
+From 4am on 18 January, if you intend to travel to England, Scotland, or Wales you must provide evidence of a negative COVID-19 test result taken no longer than three days before your departure.
+If you do not comply and you don’t have a valid exemption, your airline could refuse you boarding or you might be fined on arrival in the UK.